Deep brain stimulation (DBS)

 You will be taken to the OR and put to sleep with general anesthesia.
 A portion of the scalp incision is reopened to access the leads.
 A small incision is made near the collarbone and the neurostimulator is implanted under the skin.
 The lead is attached to an extension wire that is passed under the skin of the scalp, down the neck, to the stimulator/battery in the chest or abdomen.
 The device will be visible as a small bulge under the skin, but it is usually not seen under clothes.

 You will have lifting and activity restrictions for 6-8 weeks while the incisions heal.
 Follow all discharge instructions and the neck exercises provided.
 Incision pain can be managed with medication.

 Step 8: program the stimulator

 About 10 days after surgery, you will be scheduled for an office visit.
 The stimulator will be programmed and your medication dosage will be adjusted.
 You may be asked to stop taking your medications for up to 12 hours before the programming session.
-This is done to increase the effectiveness of the programming in reducing your usual symptoms.
-It is important that you work with the neurologist and nurse to adjust your medications and refine the programming.
-You will return to the office every 3 weeks for programming.
-It typically takes 3 to 4 programming sessions to attain maximum symptom control while minimizing side effects.
+You will perform tasks to help the team determine the best program to control your symptoms.
+Please bring your remote control and charger to each appointment.
+It often takes 3 to 4 visits to tweak program settings.